 Sue has lived on the Northside for 25 years and is active in the Lake View Hill area.
 Sue lives on Esch Lane “under the shadow of the water tower” and she and her husband can often be seen walking their 3rd springer spaniel!
 Sue currently works as a Project Director for the Workforce Development Board of SC WI.
 Her professional life fits well with her hopes for the Northside to have healthy and prosperous community, people, and businesses.
-“I am excited to join the Board.
-I love the Northside with all it has to offer and don’t plan on ever leaving.
+“I love the Northside with all it has to offer and don’t plan on ever leaving.
 As my husband often says, ‘they will carry us out of here someday!’
 But before that day I look forward to helping the Northside realize a few more dreams.”

 Marti works with Next Generation Consulting researching and strategizing for several North American cities.
 She joins the NPC Board with an interest in devoting her time and energy towards creating a neighborhood that meets the needs of its residents.
 She has special interest in food initiatives like farmers markets and the FEED Kitchens, and recreation opportunities like swimming, walking, and biking.
 Marti jumped right in by joining the city’s Art/Design committee to help complete Northside design plans.
 Marti also brings a wealth of practical skills to the Board with a background in financial analysis, data analysis, and small business management.
 She is currently serving as the President of the Willy St Coop Board.